multiversx/mx-docs/docs/developers/transactions/tx-result-handlers.md

 Even when we are providing raw data to a transaction, without proxies, we are allowed to specify the original intended result type outselves.
 We do this by calling `.original_result()`, with no arguments.
 If the type cannot be inferred, we need to specify it explicitly, `.original_result::<OriginalType>()`.

 [comment]: # (mx-context-auto)

+## Default result handler

+There is a special case of a default result handler in interactors and in tests.

+Without specifying anything, the framework will check that a transaction is successful.
+This applies to both interactors and tests (in contracts one cannot recover from a failed sync call, so this mechanism is not necessary).

+If, however, the developer expects the transaction to fail, this system can easily be overridden by adding an error-related result handler, such as [ExpectError](#expecterror), or [ReturnsStatus](#returnsstatus).

+[comment]: # (mx-context-auto)

 ## Asynchronous callbacks